Stoweked/Holler/src/features/auth/README.md

-# Authentication Feature
+# Authentication

-This directory contains all the logic, components, and types related to user authentication.

-### Subdirectories

-- **`/actions`**: Contains server-side actions for handling authentication, such as logging in, signing up, and resetting passwords.
-- **`/components`**: Includes all UI components related to authentication, including the login form, sign-up form, and multi-step sign-up flow.
-- **`/hooks`**: Houses custom React hooks for managing the state and logic of authentication forms, such as the multi-step sign-up process.
-- **`/types`**: Defines TypeScript types and interfaces for authentication-related data structures, ensuring type safety across the feature.
+This feature handles all aspects of user authentication, including signing up, logging in, and managing user sessions.
+It provides the UI and server-side logic required to secure the application.

-### Key Components and Logic
+### Key Components

-- **`LoginForm.tsx`**: The main component for the user login form, handling user input and form submission.
+- **`LoginForm.tsx`**: A form for existing users to sign in.
+- **`SignupForm.tsx`**: The initial form for new users to create an account.
-- **`MultiStepSignupForm.tsx`**: A component that orchestrates the multi-step sign-up process, guiding users through profile information and password creation.
+- **`MultiStepSignupForm.tsx`**: A component that guides new users through a comprehensive sign-up process, including profile information and password creation.
+- **`OAuthButtons.tsx`**: Provides options for users to sign in or sign up using third-party providers like Google or GitHub.

+### Hooks

-- **`useMultiStepSignupForm.ts`**: A custom hook that manages the state and logic for the multi-step sign-up form, including step transitions and form validation.
+- **`useMultiStepSignupForm.ts`**: Manages the state, validation, and step transitions for the multi-step sign-up flow.

-- **Server Actions**: The `actions` directory contains various server-side functions that interact with Supabase for user authentication, such as `login.ts`, `signup.ts`, and `logout.ts`.
+### Actions

+- **`login.ts`**: A Server Action to handle user login.
+- **`signup.ts`**: A Server Action to handle new user registration.
+- **`logout.ts`**: A Server Action to terminate the user's session.
+- **`forgot-password.ts`**: A Server Action to initiate the password reset process.
+- **`reset-password.ts`**: A Server Action to finalize the password reset.

+### How to Use

+The authentication components are used on the application's public routes (e.g., `/login`, `/signup`).
+They use Server Actions to communicate with the authentication provider (Supabase) to create and manage user sessions.
+The application's middleware relies on this feature to protect routes and redirect unauthenticated users.

+### Related Features

+- **Account**: Once a user is authenticated, their profile and account settings are managed by the `account` feature.
+- **Middleware**: The application's `middleware.ts` uses the authentication state to control access to protected dashboard pages.